- 8 Traits Of The Incredible Team Behind Shark Tank’s Daymond JohnPosted 5 months ago

 If you say you teach people how to build traffic to their blogs but you have a 5 million Alexa, STOP.
 Just for today.

 If you wrote a book about how you got from zero to 100,000 followers, and you actually bought 95% of those followers… STOP.
 Just for today.

 If you tell people you are a ninja at making money, yet could not sell water in the middle of the desert… STOP.
 Just for today.

 Just for today, have a little respect for those people who didn’t fake it.
 People that couldn’t fake running up seventy floors of a building in hundreds of pounds of gear to save peoples lives.

 Have a little respect for my friend Stanley who worked the piles as a Policeman separating the large body parts from the small ones to try to help identify the victims.
 Why?
-Because today he has PTSD and has locked himself inside his apartment as he has been for ten years afraid to go outside because he sees the buildings caving in on him.
+Because today he has PTSD and has locked himself inside his apartment as he has been for thirteen years afraid to go outside because he sees the buildings caving in on him.